excalidraw/rfcs/active-rfcs/0000-tables.md

 ```

 A table will have a `title` as well and the count of `rows` and `columns` as well.
-Each cell has a `tableId` to identify the `table` which it is connected to when interacting with the cell eg resizing, typing text etc.

 The table consists of `cells` defining the content of each cell.
 Each cell has an `id`, `x`, `y` and dimensions.
 Since when resizing the width and height of cells can be altered hence recording the dimensions of each cell.

-Each cell is connected to its table by `tableId`.

 The `row` and `column` helps in identifying the row and column indexes of the cell.